AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 You can now calculate column-level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
 Compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 `COMPUTE STATISTICS` extends the `ANALYZE TABLE` command.
-However, the `COMPUTE STATISTICS`, `FILTERCONTEXT`, `FOR COLUMNS`, and `SHOW STATISTICS` commands are not supported on data warehouse tables.
+However, the `COMPUTE STATISTICS`, `FILTERCONTEXT`, `FOR COLUMNS`, and `SHOW STATISTICS` commands are not supported on accelerated store tables.
 These extensions for the `ANALYZE TABLE` command are currently only supported for ADLS tables.

 **Example**